 Sure, you can try to recreate her iconic dishes by studying Martha Stewart cookbooks, or you can book a trip on MSC Cruises and experience Stewart’s food for yourself.
 The partnership between MSC Cruises and Stewart – Celebrate, Discover, Experience – allows travelers to embark on Stewart-approved shore excursions, receive celebration gift packages and indulge in onboard special holiday dinner menus and recipes.
-Those looking to cruise like Martha can book these packages on the MSC Armonia and the MSC Seaside.
+Those looking to cruise like Martha can book these packages on the MSC Armonia, MSC Divina, MSC Meraviglia, and the MSC Seaside.

 Jamie Oliver, aka TV’s Naked Chef, has paired with Royal Caribbean International bringing cruisers a taste of his famous take on Italian cuisine at Jamie’s Italian.
 The restaurant specializes in rustic family-style dishes such as pastas and risottos, lamb lollipops and the signature Porchetta.
 Although prices may vary by ship, lunch averages out to about $20 and dinner is around $30.

-Learn a skill you can take back to land with Britannia’s pastries and cooking classes taught by TV chefs James Martin and Eric “Cake Boy” Lanlard.
-Classes are three hours long and take place at the Cookery Club, the ship’s state-of-the-art cooking school, where travelers will learn to prepare restaurant-quality food while enjoying a few glasses of top-notch wine in the process.
-Each star-studded class costs $112, while classes not taught by Martin and Lanlard are $50.
+Learn a skill you can take back to land with Britannia’s godfather of British cooking Marco Pierre White.
+Classes are two hours long and take place at the Cookery Club, the ship’s state-of-the-art cooking school, where travelers will learn to prepare restaurant-quality food while enjoying a few glasses of top-notch wine in the process.
+And new for 2020, Iona allows you to meet the patron of The Cookery Club in person.
+Each star-studded Food Heroes’ masterclasses start around $130.

 Hailing from the Land Down Under, Australian chef and TV personality Curtis Stone has joined forces with Princess Cruises to bring travelers Share, a fine-dining experience at sea.
 Share is only aboard select Princess ships and will feature a six-course dining concept with menu options like lemon-poached prawn, ricotta cavatelli, lobster tail, duck leg confit, and striploin steak.
 It’s also worth mentioning that Stone’s desserts sound decadent with dishes such as dark chocolate hazelnut custard, toffee cheesecake and citron tarts.